suhas-sunder/typing-test-app/README.md

 # Free Typing Camp - A Full-Stack Typing Test Web Application

 This is a full-stack application that is [currently live](freetypingcamp.com) and hosted on Digital Ocean.

 It is built using Tailwind CSS, React, Node.js, Express, PostgreSQL and more.
+The images on this site were created using the Adobe Firefly AI and polished/edited using Adobe Express and Photoshop.
+The text content used for the typing tests are generated using Chat GPT 4.
+Adobe Illustrator was used to create some SVG's such as the logo for the website.

 Home Page